 Key to maintaining your F-1 Visa status is the need to meet the following requirements:

-The Student and Exchange Visitor Program states that F-1 Visa students can take no more than three credits per term or session of on-line or distance education, which can be counted towards the full-course study requirement.
+The Student and Exchange Visitor Program states that F-1 Visa students can take no more than three credits per term or session of on-line or distance education.
+OTC will count these courses towards the full-course study requirement.
 8 C.F.R.
 214.2 (f)(6)(i)(G).

 Procedures for Temporary Protected Status Students

-Temporary Protected Status (TPS) is granted to people from selected countries which the US has recognized as currently in turmoil and therefore unsafe.
+The government grants Temporary Protected Status (TPS) to people from selected countries which the US recognizes as currently in turmoil and therefore unsafe.
 TPS status held concurrent to or with the F-1 (international student) visa provides the following additional privileges for international students at OTC:

-- A student will be eligible to work off-campus, in the same manner as having obtained an economic hardship waiver.
+- A student will be eligible to work off-campus in the same manner as if they obtained an economic hardship waiver.

-- Maintenance of the F-1 visa will allow students to remain in the US in legal status after expiration of their TPS status, provide their F-1 program end-date has not passed.
+- Maintenance of the F-1 visa will allow students to remain in the US in legal status after expiration of their TPS status, provided their F-1 program end-date has not passed.

-Because TPS is a temporary provision, not a means of obtaining permanent residence or citizenship, non-immigrant (i.e., international student) tuition rates will be charged TPS students.
-If a new TPS student does not go through the F-1 visa admission process at OTC, they will be required to depart once their TPS status has expired, as they will no longer be in legal status.
+Because TPS is a temporary provision, not a means of obtaining permanent residence or citizenship, OTC charges non-immigrant (i.e., international student) tuition rates to TPS students.
+If a new TPS student does not go through the F-1 visa admission process at OTC, our institutions requires that they depart once their TPS status has expired.
+This requirement is because they will no longer be in legal status.